-Spend a couple of hours listening to a new city’s history and touring around with a guide — oh, and it’s basically free!
-We’re pretty much in love with the free tours in Europe and think you will be too (so here are some details).
+Spend a couple of hours listening to a new city’s history and touring around with a guide for free.

 Most cities offer a tour like this; you’ll meet a guide at a historic part of town, then learn the history about the city and the people for an hour or two.
 You’ll also get the chance to meet people from all over; anyone who wants to join is welcome.
 Pretty rad, right?

-So, ready to start planning your rad itinerary abroad?
-Get some more info on how these walking tours work:
+Get some more info on how these walking tours work here:

 - Yep, Some Are Free!